 If you’ve done an IELTS test on paper before, you may remember that you need to write your answers in the question booklet while you listen to the recording.
 So, in the paper test, you get 10 minutes at the end of the Listening section to transfer your answers to the answer sheet.
 In the computer test, you type your answers in their appropriate places on the screen.
 You do get time between sections to check your answers, but no extra time at the end.
 Because you’ve already completed your answers, the 10 minutes is not needed.
 Besides, you won’t miss it.

 The exam venue

 Have you done a paper test before?
-If so, you might remember that paper-based IELTS tests are usually conducted in a larger room.
+If so, you might remember that IELTS on paper tests are usually conducted in a larger room.
 Sometimes at a university, or at a hotel which is centrally located.
 IELTS on computer tests are done in smaller, custom-built, brand-new rooms.
 Everything in the test room is designed for your comfort.

 You get headphones

 Apart from a new test room, everyone doing IELTS on computer has their own computer, a quality screen and your own headphones for the Listening test.
 You don’t need to talk to a machine with IELTS, so there is no microphone in your way.
 Even better, we make sure that our headphones are good.
 Most test centres offer noise-cancelling headphones, so you can focus on your own performance.